 TGbe editor: Please modify the 2nd paragraph in this subclause as shown below:

-For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow MLD (re)association procedure as described in 11.3 (STA/MLD authentication and association).
-[CID 1027]
+For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow the MLD (re)association procedure as described in 11.3 (STA/MLD authentication and association).
+A (Re)Association Request/Response frame exchange that results in a successful association is for a multi-link setup if both the frames carried Basic variant Multi-link element.
+Otherwise the association is not for a multi-link setup.[CID 1027]

 6.3.7.3.2 Semantics of the service primitive[CID 1027]